-Harry Potter superfan?
-These terrific London experiences will have you feeling magical in no time.
+Whether you love Harry Potter or are yet to be converted, these terrific London experiences will have you feeling magical in no time.
 It might have been over two decades since JK Rowling’s first novel started the whole shebang, but the brilliant books and films of the Harry Potter world continue to captivate children and adults all over the globe.

-In London, you can visit the studios where all eight films were made, run into a wall at Platform 9¾ and take a tour of the famous landmarks featured in the movies.
-Here's how to transform yourself from muggle to wizard for the day in London.
+In London, you can visit the studios where all eight films were made, run into a wall at King’s Cross station’s Platform 9¾, take a tour of the famous landmarks featured in the movies and much more.
+Here's how to transform yourself from muggle to wizard for a Harry Potter-inspired day out in London.

 RECOMMENDED: Our guide to the 'Harry Potter and the Cursed Child' play